Northbound · Group Coaching

 A transferable problem-solving framework

 FGS (Find, Given, Solve) is not a math trick.
-It is a structured way to approach any unfamiliar problem: define what you need, map what you have, find the route.
+It is a structured way to approach any unfamiliar problem: define what you need, define what you have, map the solution from the two points.
 Students who internalize it apply it across subjects, standardized tests, and decisions long after the cohort ends.

 Confidence with hard, unfamiliar problems